mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 ahead ...
 If the pre-image I start with does not give a hash that is close to what I want, then I will just choose a pre-image further along that gives a hash closer to what I want, and then make minor adjustments until I zero in on the hash."
-But alas, this is not how cryptographic hashing works - property 4 tells us that hashes are both deterministic and random.
+But alas, this is not how cryptographic hashing works - Property 4 tells us that hashes are both deterministic and random.
 They are deterministic because a pre-image will always hash to the same value, but that value is random, so there can be no process of zeroing in.
 Trying a pre-image that is